Climates are Extreme in Colorado – Think about Energy-Efficient Windows

 If there are any misspellings in your contract, it will appear in the top window, along with suggestions for the misspelled word in the bottom box.
 If you would like to change the word, click on the change button.
 You will then be taken to the next misspelled word in your contract, if there are any.

-Once the spell check is completed you are presented with a summary of the changes made:
+Once the spell check is completed for your DORA CREC Contracts you are presented with a summary of the changes made:

 Hopefully you enjoy this new feature.
 As always, please let us know if you have any other questions or concerns.